edggge/docs-site/docs/smart-chain/validator/cross-chain-transfer.md

 # Cross-Chain Transfer

-Users can only transfer between BEP2 and BEP2E tokens on BSC.
+Cross-chain transfers only support binded BEP2 tokens on BC and BEP2E tokens on BSC.

 ## Verify Token Info